 - Mental pressure and threats

 - Battery and rape

 Honour-related conflicts in Finland

-In Finland honour-related violence is mainly experienced in some immigrant families.
-There are however individual differences between communities and families – some want to uphold harmful traditions while some try to do away with them.
-Therefore it is impossible to deduce how a person considers honour-based thinking based on the person’s ethnic or religious background.
+In Finland, honour-related violence is mainly experienced in some immigrant families.
+There are however individual differences between communities and families – some want to uphold harmful traditions while others try to do away with them.
+It is therefore impossible to deduce how any one person may consider honour-related thinking based solely on their ethnic or religious background.

 There are no exact statistics on the prevalence of honour-based violence in Finland as the figures are not compiled and no extensive research has been conducted.